IsaiahWright902/github-repo-cleaner/README.md

 Authentication is handled via GitHub SSO using a GitHub OAuth App that you configure.
 ![image](https://github.com/user-attachments/assets/e007911b-abf1-4410-a23a-7ec5c3c7521c)

 ## Features
 - Bulk select and delete repositories from your GitHub account
 - Authenticate using GitHub SSO via your own OAuth App
 - Environment variables can be entered interactively on first run

+## Warning

+This tool **permanently deletes GitHub repositories**.
+Once a repository is deleted, it **cannot be recovered**.

+Because of the destructive nature of this action, you are required to configure your **own GitHub OAuth App**.
+This ensures that:

+- You understand and take full responsibility for the access being granted.
+- Your GitHub credentials and OAuth configuration remain private.
+- The tool only has access to the repositories under your account or organization that you explicitly authorize.

+**Use this tool with caution.** Review the list of repositories carefully before proceeding with deletion.

 ## Getting Started
 - Set up Github OAuth application: